rzsamrio/Basic/README.md

-# Household-Projects
+# Basic
-Apps developed to do personal basic household and work tasks
+Contains programs and source code of basic projects made to attend to personak or work related issues.